E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ![Default Route Verification](./images/05-default-route.png)

-R0 did not have a specific route to `203.0.113.1`, so it forwarded the traffic using the default route advertised by R3.
+R0 did not have a specific route to `203.0.113.1`, so it used the default route advertised by R3.

-The trace confirmed that the traffic reached R3 through the preferred R2 path.

 ---

-### Link Failure and OSPF Convergence
+### OSPF Convergence

-The R2–R3 link was disabled to simulate a failure on the preferred path.
+The preferred R2–R3 link was disabled to simulate a failure.

 ```cisco
 interface GigabitEthernet0/0/1